Shepherding, Fiber Arts & More

-Let us help you connect with Vermont's rich agricultural life, teaching you about maple sugaring, shepherding, fiber arts, and sustainable farming.
-Vermont's first flock of Gotland sheep reside at Grand View Farm.
-Raising most of our own food, we also have chickens, pigs, and a large greenhouse/garden.
-Our resident barn kitty, Moses, loves people.
-Join us for an authentic farm bed and breakfast experience.
-A member of the Green Hotel of the Green Mountain State, we are dedicated to sustainable farming practices and reducing our carbon footprint.
+Let us help you connect with Vermont’s rich agricultural life, teaching you about maple sugaring, shepherding, fiber arts, and sustainable farming.
+Vermont’s first flock of Gotland sheep reside at Grand View Farm.
+Raising most of our own food, we also have pigs and a large greenhouse/garden.
+Join us for an authentic farmstay experience.
+We are dedicated to sustainable farming practices and reducing our carbon footprint.

 Our private 19th century Farmhouse Suite provides a peaceful setting for exploring rural Vermont life and farming first hand.
 Our guests have their own private entrance and quarters, with use of two bedrooms, a living room, small kitchenette, and bathroom.